 Babylonian Chronicle for the years 605-594 BC (British Museum)

-Eight years later, in 589BC, Zedekiah rebelled against Nebuchadnezzar and Jerusalem was beseiged again for over a year and a half before finally falling in 587BC.
+Eight years later, in 589BC, Zedekiah rebelled against Nebuchadnezzar and Jerusalem was besieged again.
+For several months, the new king of Egypt, Pharoah Hophra, came to the aid of Israel (see Jeremiah 37:6-8 & 44:30); but after a seige lasting for over a year and a half, Jerusalem finally fell in 587BC.
 The Temple was destroyed and the population was taken into exile in Babylonia (see 2 Kings 25:1-10).

 Nebuchadnezzar then proceeded to conquer Phoenicia in 585BC and to invade Egypt in 567BC.
 The dominance of Babylonia only came to an end when King Cyrus of Persia captured Babylon in 539 BC, and Babylonia became part of the Persian Empire (see Ezra 1:1).